5 minutes

 It is not hard to come across something annoying that you feel could be done in a simpler, better manner.
-What can be more difficult than identifying this problem is actually coming up with an improvement, or ideally a solution.
+That being said, improving on this problem, or ideally solving it can be more difficult than just identifying it.
 This article and its second part explore how I encountered one such issue and, in my opinion, came up with a pretty good solution.
 I call this “solution” Archive Finds and this is how it came about.

-“I wish this shit didn’t take as much time”
+“I wish this wouldn’t take as much time”

 In my teen years, I used to buy/resell vintage, archive clothing.
 This process involved finding undervalued clothing, buying it and then finding someone willing to pay for it more than I did.
-I always found the hardest part of the whole process finding these hidden gems, as this involved looking through various websites with varying degrees of accessibility and sometimes poor UX.
-My daily routine would be made up by me spending hours browsing through these online stores, just to find the best deals.
-Even if this meant sometimes just refreshing these websites over and over.
+The hardest part of this process was finding these hidden gems, as this involved looking through various websites with varying degrees of accessibility and sometimes poor UX.
+My daily routine would be made up by me spending hours browsing through these online stores, with the hope of finding the best deals.
+Even if sometimes this meant just refreshing these websites over and over.

 It occurred to me that this doesn’t have to be the case.
 What if I could be notified when a new item appears?
 What if I wouldn’t have to constantly switch between different websites, but instead have a single source of items to look at?
 Would it be easier to browse through items if the UI was tailored to my needs?